mmd-nemati/CAD-CA1/README.md

-# CAD-CA1
+# Computer Aided Design CA 1
-This is the first project of the Computer Aided Desgin course at UT.
+This repository contains the first project of the Computer Aided Desgin course at UT.
 - We implemented a [Maxnet](https://studyglance.in/nn/display.php?tno=10&topic=Fixed-Weight-Competitive-Networks) neural network which has four nodes and tries to find the maximum number of the input, with a hardware approach in Verilog.

 - You can see the Datapath and FSM Controller in this [report](https://github.com/mmd-nemati/CAD-CA1/blob/main/trunk/doc/CAD_HW1_P2_810100226_810100127.pdf).